jeromekelleher/website/content/python-is-not-slow.rst

 <https://docs.python.org/3/extending/index.html>`_ directly, or there are third
 party tools such as `Cython <http://cython.org/>`_ to simplify the process.
 This gives us the best of both worlds: the ease of programming and flexibility of Python along with the speed of C and C++.
-However, people still seem to dismiss Python as still being somehow too inefficient, and continue to develop their entire applications in C and C++.
+However, people seem to dismiss Python as still being somehow too inefficient.

 I want to challenge this idea with an example using my coalescent simulator `msprime <https://pypi.python.org/pypi/msprime>`_.
 The package provides a simple